Updated May 15, 2023.

-Pro Tip: Don’t spend tons of money up front.
-Lawyers and accountants have tons of things they can charge you for—monthly check-ins, extra paperwork.
-I chose to do the bare minimum UNTIL I had cashflow.
+Pro Tip: Don’t spend tons of money upfront.
+Lawyers and accountants have tons of things they can charge you for—monthly check-ins, extra paperwork, etc. I chose to do the bare minimum UNTIL I had cashflow.
 You should absolutely make sure you’re going to have some money coming in, perhaps even have your first few clients tentatively signed, before you drop a ton of money on lawyers and accountants.
 It’s too easy to get in way over your head up front.

 8. Get ready to battle yourself